Evaluating

 This table describes how automobile use contributes to various attributes of sprawl.

 The tendency of automobile transportation to cause sprawl is widely acknowledged.
 Researchers Newman and Kenworthy (1999) found strong negative relationships between private vehicle use and nearly all measures of urban density and provision of automobile facilities (parking and road capacity).
+One study calculates that, had the interstate highway system not been built, the aggregate population of 1950 geography central cities would have grown by 8% between 1950 and 1990 rather than declined, as observed, by 17% (Baum-Snow 2007).
 The Transportation and Traffic Engineering Handbook states, “Although there are other factors that play a role [in urban sprawl], reliance on the automobile has been most significant...
 (Edwards, 1982, p.
 401).
 TDM strategies tend to reduce sprawl by reducing transportation land requirements and vehicle traffic impacts and providing incentives for more compact, multi-modal development.

 Sprawl significantly increases per capita land consumption.
 Table 3 compares the footprints of different types of development.
 Sprawl uses two to four times as much land as medium-density urban development to provide the same amount of interior space.
 Even relatively modest changes in development style, from single-story suburban structures with maximum amount of parking to medium-density, 2-3 story buildings with more moderate parking supply can reduce land area requirements by half.
 The larger footprint of sprawl-style development results in more dispersed buildings, reducing Accessibility, particularly pedestrian and therefore transit accessibility.